sequencemedia/react-select-element/README.md

 import { ClassSelectElement as Select } from 'react-select-element'
 ```

-Or import the _Plain_ function component:
+Or explicitly import the _Plain_ function component:

 ```javascript
 import { PlainSelectElement as Select } from 'react-select-element'